Project-Reclass/toynet-flask/README.md

 # toynet-flask
-Backend service of ToyNet emulator and learning platform
+This is the Backend service of the ToyNet emulator and learning platform.

 # Requirements
 The following tutorial applies to Linux/MacOS development environment.